mattfbacon/typst-bot/README.md

 To run, CD into this directory, set `DISCORD_TOKEN` to your bot token and `CACHE_DIRECTORY` to a suitable location, and run the `bot` binary (not the `worker` binary that's also in the directory).

 ### Docker

-There is a `Dockerfile` and `docker-compose.yml` for running the Bot inside a Docker container.
+There is a `Dockerfile` and `docker-compose.yml` for running the bot inside a Docker container.

-To setup the bot with Docker, simply create a `.env` file:
+To set up the bot with Docker, create a `.env` file like the following:

 ```
 DISCORD_TOKEN=YourBotTokenHere
 ```

-Running with `docker compose up -d`.
+and start the container with `docker compose up -d`.

-> a working installation of docker and docker compose is necessary

 ## License